 Want to save time and have your resume ready in 5 minutes?
 Try our resume builder.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 20+ resume templates and create your resume here.

 Sample resume made with our builder—See more templates and create your resume here.

 Should I Include a Picture on My Resume?

-In the US, UK, or Canada, don’t submit a resume-with-picture.
-These countries are bias-conscious.
+You should not put a picture on a resume in the US, UK, or Canada.
+Do not submit a resume with a picture as these countries are bias-conscious.
 Employers worried about discrimination lawsuits often discard resumes with pictures out of policy.
-Though resume photos may seem like a good idea, most career experts warn against them.

 A resume with a picture isn’t a bad thought, though.
 It lets employers connect the sheet of paper with a living, breathing human being.
 It ensures they won’t forget you or confuse you with another applicant.
 But even resumes for fashion models or BMW salespeople should not include headshots.

 Unless you know for sure that the company won’t do that, don’t add a resume photo (even though it’s a great idea for other reasons).

 Should You Send a Resume with a Picture for a Modeling Job?

 What about jobs like modeling or high-end sales, where appearance is a qualification?